GALACTICNUCLEUS: A high angular resolution $JHK_s$ imaging survey of the Galactic Centre. I. Methodology, performance, and near-infrared extinction towards the Galactic Centre: Determination of the extinction curve

 \subsubsection{Variable extinction}

-As described in sec. \ref{cold_var}, we applied the modified grid method and computed the individual extinction to each star to analyse the variation of the extinction index with the wavelength.
-We used a 30000 $K$ model, a solar metallicity, a $\log g = 4.0$ and a humidity of 1.6 mm of precipitable water vapour.
+As described in Sect. \ref{cold_var}, we applied the modified grid method and computed the individual extinction to each star to analyse the variation of the extinction index with the wavelength.
+We used a 30000 $K$ model, a solar metallicity, a $\log g = 4.0,$ and a humidity of 1.6 mm of precipitable water vapour.
 The uncertainties were estimated using the error of the mean of the quasi-Gaussian distribution and varying the parameters previously described to obtain the systematics.
-The final mean value is $A_{1.61\_JK_s}=4.57 \pm 0.20$, where 0.13 and 0.16 correspond to the statistical and systematic uncertainties.
-Fig. \ref{young_stars} (left panel) shows the obtained results.
-Figure \ref{early_type_var} and table \ref{grid_table_cold_hot} present the obtained results for the modified grid method.
+The final mean value is $A_{1.61\_JK_s}=4.61 \pm 0.20$, where 0.13 and 0.16 correspond to the statistical and systematic uncertainties.
+Figure \ref{young_stars} (left panel) shows the obtained results.
+Figure \ref{early_type_var} and Table \ref{grid_table_cold_hot} present the obtained results for the modified grid method.

-We found again the variation in the extinction index that we already noticed in sec. \ref{2gaussians}.
-That supports the evidence of having a steeper extinction index between $J$ and $H$ than between $H$ and $K_s$.
-However, the difference between the extinction indices and the uncertainties that we found are not enough to clearly distinguish two different values.
+We found again the variation in the extinction index that we already noticed in Sect. \ref{2gaussians}.
+This supports the evidence of having a steeper extinction index between $J$ and $H$ than between $H$ and $K_s$.
+However, the difference between the extinction indices and the uncertainties that we found is not enough to clearly distinguish two different values.
 Therefore, we estimate that, in spite of being different, their close values make necessary a deeper analysis with better spectral resolution or wide wavelength coverage, to clearly distinguish them.
-Within the limits of the current study, we assume that a constant extinction index is enough to describe the extinction curve between the analised bands.
+Within the limits of the current study, we assume that a constant extinction index is enough to describe the extinction curve between the analysed bands.